 How User Experience works

-UX designers therefore study, analyze and evaluate a website and enhance it in terms of performance, ease of use, perceived value to users, utility, and efficiency and so forth, creating a superior User Interface Design as per your business goals and consumer needs by:
+UX designers therefore study, analyze and evaluate a website and enhance it in terms of performance, ease of use, perceived value to users, utility, and efficiency and so forth, creating a great User Interface Design as per your business goals and consumer needs by:

 - Formulating a strategy that matches your goals to the needs of the users